lepinekong/mymementos/vscode/file-extension-alias.md

-# How to add file extensions to language
+# How to create alias for a language file extension

 ### ReAdABLE Source: